Welcome to episode 91 of the Audio PANCE and PANRE Physician Assistant/Associate Board Review Podcast.

 - Inspiration, right, and expiration left.

 - Who challenges my aortic valve?
 Handgrip!
-And if I have aortic stenosis, it goes away, but if I have aortic regurgitation, the blood goes right through it.
+And if I have aortic stenosis, it goes away, but if I have aortic regurgitation, the blood goes right through it, and it gets louder.

 And now, do you see the test question?
 They're not going to tell you if it’s systolic or diastolic.
 That's too easy.
 They're going to tell you about some murmur in the right second intercostal space that either gets louder with handgrip (aortic regurgitation) or goes away with handgrip (aortic stenosis).